kushagra-nt/kushagra-nt/README.md

 # 💫 About Me:
-A passionate software developer from india, currently working as an fullstack developer intern. contact me at [kushagra3288@gmail.com](mailto:kushagra3288@gmail.com)
+A passionate software developer from india, currently working as an fullstack developer intern.<br>
+contact me at [kushagra3288@gmail.com](mailto:kushagra3288@gmail.com)